Top Buyer Mistakes

 Many buyers jump into home shopping without even talking to their banker first.
-Knowing how much one can comfortably borrow is step one in figuring out what you can afford.
+Knowing "How Much You Can Afford" is the first step in determining what you should be looking for.
 Ideally buyers should obtain mortgage pre-approvals before shopping.
-Sellers take pre-approved buyers much more seriously when receiving an offer and it never hurts negotiations.
+If you have a pre-approved mortgage you can seize great buying opportunities as they come up - better to be prepared than flat footed.
+Sellers also take pre-approved buyers more seriously when receiving an offer and it never hurts negotiations.

 Making Emotional and Rushed Decisions

 Buying a home is usually an emotional experience.
 When you find a home that you connect with, emotions can play havoc with good decision making.
 It’s super important to stay grounded, stay objective and honor your written list of priorities.
-I always tell my buyer clients that there is always a home out there that you will like as much or more, if you don’t get this home.
-It’s true and it helps take the pressure off when emotions run high.
+As a real estate professional a big part of my role is to be there as a trusted advisor to help clients stay focused and provide them objective advice.